 Our blog educates our audience well, but it doesn’t resonate emotionally with them enough.
-Let’s start running a blog that can consistently resonate with our audience, that people look forward to reading every time they receive our email digest, and can attract more subscribers.
+Let’s start running a blog that can consistently provide value, that people look forward to reading every time they receive our email digest, and that can attract more subscribers.

 Increase month-over-month blog subscribers by 25% this year.

 Last year, we increased month-over-month blog subscribers by 15%, so we know this is doable.

 If we can craft emotionally resonant stories that our audience actually values, we can build deeper relationships with them, attract more subscribers with whom we can also build deep relationships, and hopefully do business in the future.

 2. Reach more visitors with organic search traffic.

 Let's say our organization's goal is to grow its online organic presence to attract more leads and reach 35,000 visitors via organic search monthly by the end of the year.
 These are Hunger and Aspirational anchors, so they must be translated into a SMART goal if we want to take steps to achieve it:

 - Specific - Increase website visitors from organic search.

 - Attainable - Must be sure that the number is reachable by increasing or improving variables within our control.